-I thought I had heard it all in terms of bad suggestion box practices, but here's a new one.
-As described here, Louisiana State Rep. John Schroder, R-Covington, has set up on online email suggestion box for state employees.
+I thought I had heard it all about bad suggestion box practices, but here's a new one.
+As described here, Louisiana State Rep. John Schroder, R-Covington, has set up an online email suggestion box for state employees.
 OK, I would be skeptical of that already.

-What the what?
-You WANT employees using work time to come up with ideas that save your organization money.
+You WANT employees to use work time to come up with ideas that save your organization money.
 Toyota even pays OVERTIME for team members to do this.
-That's why Toyota is successful with “Kaizen” and Louisiana will probably fail.
+That's why Toyota is successful with “Kaizen,” and Louisiana will probably fail.

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn – and follow me or connect with me there.